 Finally, urban action, whether in the usual form of urban planning or other less conventional expressions (sectoral policies, urban social movements, etc..), will be questioned.
 One unique feature of urbanism is indeed in complex relationships of mutual interpenetration of observation and action, analysis and project, experts and inhabitants.

 History, Theory, Heritage is open to any proposed research topic likely to provide a deeper understanding of the questions inherent in the fields of history and theory, from the vantage point of process of architectural project, in particular from the point of view of construction and composition.

 The terms construction and composition are intended in the broad sense from the materials and their nature, the structures and statics, the project criteria established by architectural treaties and texts and even the non-compositional creations of contemporary art and architecture.
 The choice of the construction and composition as the privileged framework of various researches reflects the conviction that the two disciplines constitut the poles, often conflicting,upon which the creative process in architecture is based.

-To this end, developed as IDEAS (Integrated Design, Architecture, Sustainability) this theme is partly based on an interdisciplinary teaching within EDAR doctoral school, in the form of seminars and workshops, and secondly on a structured network of EPFL PhD students whose thesis contributes to this theme.
+The sub-axis Integrated Design, architecture and sustainability meets the objective of further integration of sustainability issues in architecture, as well as the wish to reinforce the exchange and the synergies with different institutes of l’ENAC.
+Developed as IDEAS (Integrated Design, Architecture, Sustainability, it is partly based on an interdisciplinary teaching within EDAR doctoral programme, in the form of seminars and workshops, and secondly on a structured network of EPFL PhD students whose thesis contributes to this theme.
 Besides, it is in line with a Minor which has been developed for the Master cycle on the same subject.

-More information about laboratories and specific research topics is available here.
+More informations about laboratories and specific research topics are available on http://ideas.epfl.ch and http://habitat.epfl.ch.